Ajax vs Juventus: Cristiano Ronaldo in Juve squad to face Ajax but Giorgio Chiellini absent | Goal.com

 He did, however, take part in training with the rest of the squad on Tuesday and was subsequently part of the travelling party heading to Amsterdam.

-There is less positive news over the fitness of captain Giorgio Chiellini, meanwhile.
+There is less positive news over the fitness of captain Chiellini, however.

 The Italy international defender was already a doubt for the first leg in Amsterdam with a calf injury and, having missed training on Monday, he was forced to undergo a session away from the group.